jasperhabicht/jsonparse/README.md

 The `jsonparse` package provides an easy way to read in JSON data from files or strings in LaTeX documents, parse the data and store it in a user-defined token variable.
 The package allows accessing the stored data via a JavaScript-flavored syntax.

 Using the commands `\JSONParseFromFile` or `\JSONParse`, JSON data can be stored in a token variable.
-Using the command `\JSONParseGetValue`, certain entried can be extracted from the stored data.
+Using the command `\JSONParseValue`, certain entried can be extracted from the stored data.

 ---